David-Lor/python-wait4it/README.md

     print("Got result:", r)
 ```

+If `retries` is set to 0, the function will run forever until it passes without raising exceptions.

+wait_for_pass also allows a parameter `retries_delay`, which can be used to define a delay, in seconds, between failed function executions.

 ## Dependencies & Compatibility

 Not external dependencies are required.
 Compatible (tested with) Python 2.7, 3.4, 3.5, 3.6, 3.7, 3.8 - under Linux.